On this page

 3. Select OIDC - OpenID Connect, and then Native Application.

-4. Name your application and at the bottom of the page select Allow everyone in your organization to access.
+4. Name your app, and then select Allow everyone in your organization to access.

-5. Click Save and at the top of the page click Back to Applications.
+5. Click Save, and then click Back to Applications.

 Note: Okta recommends that native apps use the Authorization Code with Proof Key for Code Exchange (PKCE) authentication flow.
 See Implement authorization by grant type for more information on creating PKCE for your native app.